firepear/petrel/README.md

 possible.

 Second, `server` exports a channel called `Shutdown`.
-When a `server` encounters a shutdown condition (fatal error, trapped OS signal, etc.) a single `petrel.Msg` will be sent over this channel.
+When a `server` encounters a shutdown condition a single `petrel.Msg` will be sent over this channel.
 Your code should be watching it in order to know when/if something happens to the server.
 If your application doesn't already have an event loop or other construct for monitoring channels, then something like this might be a starting point:

 ```
 keepalive := true